The Most Powerful Non-Avenger MCU Characters, Ranked

 What sets Moon Knight a cut above so many of his peers is his potential.
 His many traits that seem at first to be limitations are actually the reasons he's an almost limitless force for good.
 Due to his dissociative identity disorder, Moon Knight's "real" identity is really three (that are known thus far): Marc Spector, Steven Grant, and Jake Lockley.
 Their constant jockeying for control pulls the hero in multiple directions, but it also gives him access to three unique skill sets — and moral compasses, which can be invaluable when making tough calls.

-19. Ms. Marvel
+26. Ms. Marvel

 Of course, it's increasingly impossible to mention Ms. Marvel without also mentioning the other Marvels, Captain Marvel (Brie Larson) and Monica Rambeau (Teyonah Parris).
 A link exists between the powers of all three women, one that hints at their collective connection to a stronger underlying force in the universe.

-Even when you disregard Khan's connections, both personal and power-related, to the nigh-almighty Captain Marvel(s), the young heroine is a force to be reckoned with.
+Even when you disregard Khan's connections — both personal and power-related — to the nigh-almighty Captain Marvel(s), the young heroine is a force to be reckoned with.
 In her series "Ms. Marvel," Khan demonstrates the exceptionally versatile ability to manipulate hard light, allowing her to create essentially anything she can imagine from thin air.
-Though the extent of her creations has thus far been simple shields, platforms, and oversized fists, the sky is the limit for Khan's hard light power — and her apparently mutant-generated abilities to change size and shape at will are yet another awesome adaptable tool in Khan's stylish red belt.
+Though the extent of her creations has thus far been simple shields, platforms, and oversized fists, the sky is the limit for Khan's hard light power, and her apparently mutant-generated abilities to change size and shape at will are yet another awesome adaptable tool in Khan's stylish red belt.

-18. Ironheart
+25. Ironheart

 When it comes to new MCU heroes and their inevitable comparisons to heroes past, there can be some dramatically big shoes to fill.
-In the case of Riri Williams, also known as Ironheart (and played by Dominique Thorne), the shoes she is looking to fill are actually boots, and they're pretty famously made of iron (well, as their wearer once revealed, it's actually a gold-titanium alloy).
+In the case of Riri Williams, also known as Ironheart (played by Dominique Thorne), the shoes she's looking to fill are actually boots, and they're pretty famously made of iron (well, as their wearer once revealed, it's actually a gold-titanium alloy).
 Of course, those boots belonged to Iron Man (Robert Downey Jr.), and only the brightest young mind in the fields of robotics, electrical engineering, and aeronautics (and at least a dozen other major sciences) could ever hope to invent something able to withstand the legendary Avenger's legacy.
 Enter: Williams.

 Even before she first appeared on screen in "Black Panther: Wakanda Forever," her genius already changed the landscape of the MCU.
 The functional vibranium detector, created by Williams as a simple school project, had already begun a conflict between the U.S. and Wakanda and even caused the emergence of the long-hidden civilization of the Talokanil.
 All this before she had even appeared, let alone created her Ironheart armor.

-Based on its functionality in the third act of "Wakanda Forever," the Ironheart armor seems every bit as powerful as Stark's Ironman armor, suggesting that her intelligence is every bit as advanced as that of Stark.
+Based on its functionality in the third act of "Wakanda Forever," the Ironheart armor seems every bit as powerful as Stark's Ironman armor, suggesting that Williams' intelligence is every bit as advanced as that of Stark.
 If that's the case, Marvel fans should be ready for her discoveries to fundamentally change the MCU in the same way that Stark's did — and he's the man who figured out time travel.

-17. Gamora
+23. Gamora

 You don't get the nickname "The Deadliest Woman in the Galaxy" without earning it, and most likely earning it a few times over.
 There are an awful lot of other tough MCU women vying for the title (whether intentionally or not), and to beat them all, Gamora (Zoe Saldana) must have provided a genuinely frightening amount of evidence for her case.
 The warrior also has another major asset, independent of her physical prowess or deeds but bolstering it dramatically: With the old, loving Gamora dead, the sole version now is still every bit the ruthless, death-dealing assassin that Thanos trained her to be.